 - ice cubes for serving

-- In small bowl or mug combine the hot coffee, cocoa, and sugar.
-Stir until cocoa and sugar are completely dissolved.
+- In a small pitcher combine the milk, coffee, and chocolate syrup.
+Stir until completely dissolved.

-- Stir in 1 cup milk.
-Pour over ice in large mug or glass.
+- Pour over ice in large glass and serve immediately.